- If your App Store keeps asking for a password, this can become extremely frustrating. Follow the steps below to fix it.

 - For more extensive and easy to follow guides, visit our Mac Troubleshooting Hub.

-- Don't forget to bookmark our Mac Webpage for more updated information on this subject.
+- Don't forget to bookmark our Mac section for accurate solutions to similar problems.

 What can I do if Mac App Store keeps asking for password?